PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 Path-Alias: /twitter
 ```

 Given the CSS fragment generated in `index.css`, this will get its link icon with the content file `_layout/twitter.png`.
 It also goes ahead and sets up a path-alias such that if someone visits [/twitter](https://beesbuzz.biz/twitter) they get redirected to my Twitter page.
-(This is useful in that now on other pages I can simply link to `/twitter` and if I ever change my Twitter username those links will remain valid.)
+(This is useful in that now on other pages I can simply link to `/twitter` and if I ever change my Twitter username for some reason -- [unlikely as that is](https://twitter.com/fluffy/status/1140411704414621696) -- those links will remain valid.)

 The `Date` field on the link entries is simply used to order them.